Virtual data room for seed round hero.

 How much does a virtual data room cost for a startup?

 Costs range from $0 (Ellty free plan) to $400+ per month for enterprise VDRs.
-For seed-stage founders, Ellty's Data Room plan at $149/month covers most diligence needs including NDA gating, watermarking, and granular permissions.
+For seed-stage founders, Ellty Data Room plan at $149/month covers most diligence needs including NDA gating, watermarking, and granular permissions.
 Enterprise tools like Datasite or Intralinks typically start at $400-1,000+/month and are built for complex M&A transactions.

 What virtual data room providers are most popular for startups?